HantangFXW/homework-1/Readme.md

 You will need to resolve conflicts if they occur.

 ## AWS
+Make sure you have received the invitation and accepted the invitation

 To access AWS go to https://aws.amazon.com/education/awseducate/ and use the account you created when you were invited to the class.
 Ensure that you can access this account and can land into an AWS console as shown below.

 ![AWS](images/AWS.png)

-# Part 1 (50 points)
+# Assignment (100 points)

 ## Step-1 Create the MYSQL Instance

 Follow the instructions at https://aws.amazon.com/getting-started/tutorials/create-mysql-db/ to create a mysql database instance.
 Follow the instructions carefully to remain within **free tier**.
 That last part is very important.
+The videos that you saw in brightspace will help you with these instructions.

-Also to ensure that you can connect this from google colab you will need to ensure that you choose Public accessibliity (see the image on https://aws.amazon.com/getting-started/tutorials/create-mysql-db/ in the configure advanced settings section.).
+To ensure that you can connect this from google colab you will need to ensure that you choose Public accessibliity (see the image on https://aws.amazon.com/getting-started/tutorials/create-mysql-db/ in the configure advanced settings section.).

 Lastly, you should choose the default VPC.
 But create a new VPC security group.
 Once that group is created you can open the inbound connection to 0.0.0.0/0 (Anywhere) for port 3306 - the mysql port.
 See https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html for reference.

 Note that once you start it can take 10-15 minutes for the RDS instance to be provisioned

 ## Step 2 - Populate the MySQL instance

 Download MySQL Workbench and connect to the database you created in the first step.
 Follow the Step 2 at https://aws.amazon.com/getting-started/tutorials/create-mysql-db/.

 Then load the lahman data into mysql from [data/lahman2012.sql](data/lahman2012.sql).
 See [readme2012.txt](data/readme2012.txt) for details about this MLB data.
 To load the data first connect your SQL workbench to your database on AWS and then load sql script referenced above (lahman2012.sql) from Run SQL Script prompt.
 Choose default schema.
 It will create a database called lahman.

 ![SQL script](images/MySQLWB.png)